bebopjmm/starfinder-campaigns/dead-echoes/AdventureLog/deadSuns-1_3_1-DriftRock.md

 ### Development

 Search of the body yields: freebooter armor 1, azimuth laser pistol with battery (20 charges), survival knife, tactical shirren-eye rifle with 24 longarm rounds, clear spindle aeon stone, and credstick (300cr).
+They also uninstall her jump jets and take them.
 Who this android was remained a mystery, but she was obviously an operative.
 Among her gear was a dossier with each of the team members.

 Move on to side passageway.